-Are we all the same?
+Is it true that we are all the same?
 Or are we all different?
-People seem to argue over this topic endlessly.
+People seem to argue on this topic endlessly.
 Consider the following scenarios:

 He says he doesn’t want attention.
 But did you look at his face when he was called up to speak?
 He clearly loved the attention.
 We all love attention.
 We’re all the same.

 She doesn’t like it when someone interferes in her personal life.
 Others may like it when you ask them about their relationships, but she gets very defensive.
 We’re all different you see.

 Many well-meaning people will sagely tell you we are all unique, that we have our own peculiarities and idiosyncrasies.
 This makes you believe that no two people are alike just like no two snowflakes are alike.

 Then there are others who insist that alike or not, we’re all snowflakes after all.
 They tell you we are all the same.

 The result is confusion: Are we all the same or are we not?